djalbat/easy/README.md

 };
 ```

+The first argument should be `selectorOr$Element` which you don't have to worry about but should pass straight to the constructor of the `Element` class.

 Cloning is done by passing the private `$element` property to the `clone()` factory method.
 You can also use this property to ape jQuery functionality, as the `isChecked()` method shows:

 ```js